PinChe567/Predictive-Modeling-of-Probiotic-Pathogen-Interactions/README.md

 Author: Huang, P.-C.

-Download analysis_plan and code folders first.
+For the primary computational workflow, download the `analysis_plan/` and `code/` folders.
+The sample-weight audit utilities additionally require the generated `data/` and saved `results/` directories available from the Zenodo archive.

-The files correspond to the results presented in **Figures 2-5** of the manuscript.
-The computational workflow is organized into the following Python scripts:
+The primary computational workflow supports the results presented in **Figures 2–5** of the manuscript.
+Additional reproducibility and sensitivity-audit scripts are included for the sample-weight normalization analysis.
+The code is organized into the following Python scripts:

 | Script | Purpose |
 |---|---|